cs1302uga/cs1302-tutorials/maven.md

    a topic that will be covered at a later point int time.
 A simple driver class with a fully qualified name of `cs1302.mvn.App` was created for you in `src/main/java/cs1302/mvn/App.java`.
-The last file that you see above, `pom.xml`, contains the configuration settings for the Project Object Model (POM), which is what Maven uses to do its magic.
+The last file that you see above, `pom.xml`, contains the configuration settings / metadata for the Project Object Model (POM), which is what Maven uses to do its magic.

 ## Updating the POM